noprotocol/laravel-sitemap/readme.md

 Route::get('sitemap.php', '\Noprotocol\LaravelSitemap\Http\Controllers\SitemapController@index');
 ```

 As of this point you have a working sitemap.
+You will find the default sitemap on /sitemap.php

+## Why sitemap.php and not sitemap.xml

+First off, crawlers don't care seeing you have to supply the filename to them.
+But we have seen instances where
+the php server doesn't spin when requesting a .xml.

+## Customizing

-If your feeling frisky or want to change settings you can create your own controller and point the route there
+If you're feeling frisky or want to change settings you can create your own controller and point the route there.

 ``` php
 <?php